 Please see the Our Curriculum page of this website for more details

 We encompass not only the formal requirements of the National Curriculum but are also proud to be a ‘No Outsiders’ school and a ‘Route to Resilience’ accredited school.
 You can read more about these on our Equality & SEND page.

 As a part of your child’s education at Badgerbrook we promote personal wellbeing and development through a comprehensive Personal, Social, Health and Economic (PSHE) education programme.
 PSHE education is the curriculum subject that gives children the knowledge, understanding, attitudes and practical skills to live safe, healthy, productive lives and meet their full potential.

 We deliver Relationships Education as part of our wider provision of Personal, Social, Health and Citizenship Education (PSHCE), which also includes statutory Health Education.

 Our Relationships Education policy can be found on our Policies page: badgerbrook.org.uk/policies/

 Religious Education and Collective Worship

+During a typical week, children will go to Key Stage and class assemblies.
+Different teachers, often helped by their classes, lead the assemblies.
+There are sometimes class assemblies to which parents are invited.
 On Fridays we hold Celebration Assemblies.
 Headteacher awards and stickers are presented.
 Children are nominated by their class teacher for a significant achievement or act of kindness.